cciw-uk/data-protection/01 Decisions and actions document.rst

       result in data protection taking a secondary role to business interests.

   That probably rules out most people already involved in CCiW.
-We could possibly pay someone externally, but most likely don't have the funds.
+We could possibly pay someone external, but most likely don't have the funds.

 Use of email
 ~~~~~~~~~~~~

+Email in general is hard to secure properly.
+These days, email is generally sent
+over encrypted connections, like most internet traffic, so we don't need to
+worry very much about general internet snooping.
+The issues, however, are:

+* 3rd parties (e.g. your email provider) have unencrypted copies of the data.

+* It is not easy to apply data retention policies to email storage - it involves
+  manually searching for emails, which is error prone.

+* Our security ends up depending on the security of people's email password,
+  which may be less than ideal.

+So I recommend:

-* We will not email sensitive data:
+* We avoid using email to send sensitive data:

   * ``STATUS:DONE`` - several years ago we switched from emailing application
     forms and references to instead sending email notifications and allowing
     them to be viewed online.

+  * ``STATUS:TODO`` - our DBS processes do involve sending some sensitive data
+    over email.
+Our DBS Officers are careful to delete the data, but we should
+    look at improving our processes here in the future.

+* Where we do use email, we should use personal email accounts, and we should
-* We should not use "@cciw.co.uk" email **accounts** (using a provider like
+  not use "@cciw.co.uk" email **accounts** (using a provider like Google or
-  Google or Microsoft 365).
-We have to take into account what will actually
+  Microsoft 365).
+We have to take into account what will actually happen:
-  happen:

   * CCiW volunteers will forget to check these accounts - they are *unpaid
     volunteers*, not full time workers, and have to be treated as such, and for